Paingouin/ModernCPPSeed/README.md

 ## How CMake works
 You can skip this section if you know how to invoke cmake and your compiler.

 Cmake is a build system generator.
 It is used to create all the things the compilers/linkers etc.. will need to create the wanted binaries.

 When invoking CMake, it will read the *CMakeLists.txt* files in our project, set all the settings/paths he will give to our tools and voilà.

 To use cmake , you will need to have one compiler toolkit installed on the plateform you will run cmake and build your programm.
-(MSVC or GNU GCC for exemple)
+(MSVC or Make + GNU GCC for exemple)

 Cmake is generally used by command line, but I will show the generic way to use it.